History of Prague: Renaissance

-All that changed during the reign of weak King Wenceslas IV, son of Charles IV.
-During the reign of King Wenceslas IV—Václav IV—(1378–1419), Master Jan Hus, a preacher and the university's rector, held his sermons in Prague in the Bethlehem Chapel, speaking in Czech to enlarge as much as possible the diffusion of his ideas about the reformation of the church.
-His execution in 1415 in Constance (accused of heresy) led four years later to the Hussite wars (following the defenestration, when the people rebelled under the command of the Prague priest Jan Želivský and threw the city's councillors from the New Town Hall).
-King Wenceslas IV died 16 days later.
-His younger stepbrother Sigismund was the legitimate heir to the throne.
-But the Hussites opposed Sigismund and so he came to Prague with an army of 30,000 crusaders.
-He planned to make Prague capitulate and to take the crown.
-In 1420, peasant rebels, led by the famous general Jan Žižka, along with Hussite troops, defeated Sigismund (Zikmund, son of Charles IV) in the Battle of Vítkov Mountain.
-There were more crusades, all of which ended in failure.
-But after Žižka died, the Hussite lost their focus.
-Eventually they split into groups.
-The most radical Hussites were finally defeated at the battle of Lipany in 1434 when the moderate Hussites got together with the Czech Catholics.
-Sigismund became King of Bohemia.
+Unfortunately, all that changed during the reign of Charles IV's son, Wenceslas IV (Václav IV).
+During his reign (1378–1419), Master Jan Hus, a preacher and the university's rector, gave sermons in Prague in the Bethlehem Chapel, speaking in Czech in order to widely disseminate his ideas about the reformation of the church.
+Hus was accused of heresy and executed in Constance, Germany (Konstanz) in 1415.
+This led to the first Defenestration of Prague (1419), when the people rebelled under the command of Prague priest Jan Želivský and threw the city's councilors from the New Town Hall.
+This led to further violent dissent and the conflicts known as the Hussite Wars.

+King Wenceslas IV died 16 days after the defenestration.
+His younger half-brother Sigismund (Zikmund) was now the legitimate heir to the throne.
+However the Hussites opposed Sigismund's coronation and so he came to Prague with an army of 30,000 crusaders.
+He planned to make Prague capitulate and take the crown.
+In 1420, peasant rebels and Hussite troops, led by general Jan Žižka, defeated Sigismund's army at the Battle of Vítkov Mountain.
+This was followed by more crusades, all of which ended in failure.
+But after Žižka died, the Hussites lost their focus and split into factions.
+The most radical Hussites were finally defeated at the Battle of Lipany in 1434 after the moderate Hussites sided with the Czech Catholics.

-In 1437, Sigismund died.
-The male line of the Luxembourg dynasty died out.
-The husband of Sigismund's daughter Elizabeth, Albert II, Duke of Austria, became the Bohemian king for two years (until his death).
-Then, the next in line for Bohemian crown was the grandson of Sigismund, born after his father's death, and thus called Ladislaw Posthumous (Posthumous because he was born after his father's death).
-When he died at 17 years old, the nobleman George of Poděbrady, former adviser of Ladislaus, was chosen as the Bohemian king both by the Catholics and by the Utraquist Hussites.
-He was called the Hussite king.
-During his reign, the Pope called for a crusade against the Czech heretics.
-The crusade was led by the King of Hungary Matthius Corvinus who, after the crusade, became also the King of Bohemia.
-George did not abdicate.
-Bohemia had two kings.
-George, before his death, made an arrangement with the Polish King Casimir IV that the next Bohemian king would come from the Jagellon dynasty.
-(The wife of King Casimir IV was the sister of late Ladislaus Posthumous and so her son Vladislav was related to the Luxembourg dynasty and also to the original Bohemian Premyslovec dynasty).
+In 1458, the Utraquist Hussite nobleman George of Poděbrady was chosen as the Bohemian king by both the Catholics and the Utraquist Hussites.
+He was called "The King of Two Peoples" for his continual efforts to maintain peace between the Catholics and the Hussites.
+During his reign, however, Pope Paul II excommunicated George, declared him deposed as King of Bohemia, and called for a crusade against the Czech heretics.
+The crusade was led by the King of Hungary Matthias Corvinus who, after the crusade, also became the King of Bohemia (as supported by the Papacy).
+George, however, did not abdicate, and so Bohemia had two kings.
+George, before his death, made an arrangement with the Polish King Casimir IV that the next Bohemian king would come from the Jagiellon dynasty.
+This is because Elizabeth of Austria, the wife of Casimir IV, was the sister of former Bohemian king Ladislaus the Posthumous and thus her son Vladislaus was related to the Luxembourg dynasty and also to the original Bohemian Přemyslid dynasty.
 The Jagiellonian dynasty ruled only until 1526 when it died out with Ludwig Jagiellon, son of Vladislaus II Jagiellon.